- Written by Dr.Mehmet Demircioglu

 Some people tolerate the first few nights better by changing support in small ways rather than abandoning the safe position completely.
 A slightly firmer neck pillow, a stable back pillow, or a cleaner angle can make a large difference.

-You should not force yourself into severe discomfort and then sleep wildly from exhaustion.
-Recovery should be protective, but it should also be practical enough to follow.
+Do not force yourself into severe discomfort and then sleep wildly from exhaustion.
+Recovery needs to be protective, but it also needs to be practical enough to follow.
 If you use CPAP or have sleep apnea, that practicality becomes part of the surgical plan before the first night.

 Poor sleep can make recovery feel harder.
 It can increase irritability, anxiety, pain sensitivity, and the urge to inspect the scalp repeatedly.
 It may not destroy grafts by itself, but it can make careful behavior harder.